Welfare and Distributional Effects of Joint Intervention in Networks: Welfare and distributional effects

+Remark \ref{rmk-5} clarifies when the single-intervention planner can also eliminate inequality: only if the initial network is regular (equal degrees for all agents).
+Otherwise, even large budgets cannot achieve equal payoffs without network redesign.

-\begin{remark} We note that for large budgets, since \(\pi^*_i/\pi^*_j\approx a^{*2}_i/a^{*2}_j\), joint intervention also results in similar degrees of intervention in the standalone marginal utilities \(\b a\) across agents, while large variation in intervention is possible in single intervention, depending on the principal components of \(\hb g\). \end{remark}
+\begin{remark} For large budgets, since \(\pi^*_i / \pi^*_j \approx a^{*2}_i / a^{*2}_j\), joint intervention also results in approximately equal intervention levels in the standalone marginal utilities \(\b a\) across agents, whereas substantial heterogeneity in intervention may arise under single intervention depending on the principal components of \(\hat{\b g}\). \end{remark}

+This remark links the earlier lemma with intervention design.
+Equal payoffs imply equal efforts and hence equal standalone utilities.
+In contrast, if the network is fixed and irregular, effort and utility interventions must be unequal, limiting equality.

+From Theorems \ref{th-welfare} and \ref{th-ineq}, we conclude that, for large budgets, allowing for joint intervention improves both total welfare and payoff equality.
+Therefore, a planner should implement both targeted interventions and network design in order to simultaneously achieve the dual social objectives of maximizing welfare and minimizing inequality.

+However, for intermediate budgets, network changes may actually increase inequality, generating a trade-off between welfare and inequality.
+Focusing on the case \(\phi > 0\), such an increase in inequality is particularly pronounced when \(\hat{\b g}\) is close to being regular but not vertex-transitive.\footnote{A graph \(\b g\) is vertex-transitive if, for any two vertices \(\b v\) and \(\b v'\), there exists an automorphism \(\Psi\) on \(\b g\) such that \(\Psi(\b v) = \b v'\).} In this case, inequality at \(\hat{\b g}\) is initially low, but as the budget increases, there exists a range of \(C\) in which the welfare-maximizing network \(\b g^*\) deviates from regularity as it progressively approaches the complete graph \(K_n\), as illustrated in Example \ref{ex-4}.